-This easy one pot chicken and rice recipe is made with real ingredients in either a dutch oven pot or cast iron skillet.
+This one pot chicken and rice dinner recipe is made with real ingredients in either a dutch oven pot or cast iron skillet.
 Started on the stovetop and finished in the oven, this delicious Sunday dinner is one the whole family will love!

 This post was originally published in January 2022 and has been updated for content.

 Sundays are made for comfort food in my opinion, especially when it's cold outside.
-It's a great recipe when you are looking for extra comfort, plus it's easy to put together and uses simple ingredients.
+It's a great recipe when you are looking for extra comfort, it's easy to put together and uses simple ingredients.

 🥘 Ingredient notes

 - Chicken Thighs - Juicy chicken thighs are perfect for dutch oven cooking and provide amazing flavor.
-Bone in, skin on thighs will provide the most flavor, however boneless skinless chicken thighs may also be used.
-For 6 servings, aim for about 3 pounds for bone in thighs and 2 pounds for boneless.
+Bone-in, skin-on thighs will provide the most flavor, however, boneless skinless chicken thighs may also be used.
+For 6 servings, aim for about 3 pounds for bone-in thighs and 2 pounds for boneless.
 You can also use a whole chicken cut up into pieces or chicken breasts.
-I do recommend bone in chicken for the most flavor.
+I do recommend bone-in chicken for the most flavor.

 📋 Substitutions and variations